 In the years 2015-17 or so, I discovered the potential in recruiting others to sell under my coaching and help, and I've learned about Attraction Marketing.
 I was giving a couple of hours every afternoon to ease into this in a bigger way, while I am still finishing a book-writing project for the mission's 75th anniversary, and I continue to work for my MHSS client one night a week.
 When the book was finished two years later, I was ready to shift into networking with the new techniques I've been learning.

-The MLSP community is a tremendous help in learning this, and the enthusiasm is quite infectious.
+One community of attraction marketers is a tremendous help in learning this, and the enthusiasm is quite infectious.
 I notice that most of them are of a younger generation.
 But hey, I'm convinced there are many of my own generation that are quite capable of learning to do this, but they may need a understanding tutor or mentor to help them get rolling in this kind of work.
 It's all possible from your computer and/or cell phone.

 You see, I'm not the only one who has come a long way by teaching myself.
 You may have done amazing things in your lifetime as well, so learning and conquering another skill is not beyond you at all.
 There is no mandatory retirement on the internet!
 We can ace this too, and maybe help out some younger people as well!